 Steele himself works backward from the evidence that women can, under the right circumstances, perform at the same high level as men on math tests.
 Having studied this phenomenon, Steele goes on to devise further experiments to measure women’s performance on math tests in more detail, working from the hypothesis that the feeling of being stereotyped can be provoked and minimized.

 In 1991, just as he was beginning to study stigmatization, Steele moved from Michigan to Stanford.
 His new research partner was a Princeton Ph.D. named Joshua Aronson.
-Together, Steele and Aronson tried to answer the question of whether all minorities were vulnerable to stigma pressure.
+Together, Steele and Aronson tried to answer the question of whether all minorities (including "strong," motivated black students) were vulnerable to stigma pressure.
 They organized an experiment for black and white Stanford students, such that the students would be given a difficult verbal reasoning test.
 White students did significantly better on the test than black students, even controlling for grades and SAT scores.

 Steele and Aronson were still learning how to reduce the pressure of the stereotype threat, but they found a way to do so, with the encouraging result that black students matched white students’ performance, strengthening the idea that stereotypes could be controlled by altering students’ environment.